Out of the Ashes

 A little green jewel-like beetle, the Emerald Ash Borer (EAB), arrived in Hopewell Valley and its effects have been devastating.
 The EAB threatens the entire North American fraxinus (ash) genus, and ash trees are one of the primary native trees in Hopewell Valley, found anywhere from on public property to forests and yards thoughout our area.

 Hopewell Township has been proactive in the fight to protect our ash trees.
 (For more Township info, please visit https://www.haveyoursayhopewelltwp.org/Emerald-Ash-Borer.)
 Due to the nature of the damage, it is very difficult to ascertain which trees have already succumbed, and as a result, many ash trees, some infected and some yet to be infected, must be taken down to insure public safety.

 To commemorate the virtual loss of this beautiful American tree, and in the spirit of the HV Arts Council’s ongoing upcycling theme, we continue our ongoing initiative Out of the Ashes: Art Emerging from Fallen Trees.
-This initiative includes a diverse series of art programs, exhibits, and community events to be held from 2018 to the present.
+This initiative includes a diverse series of art programs, exhibits, and community events to be held from 2018 to spring 2021.

-Beginning November 19 and ending Saturday December 19 at 4pm with an entertaining and live telecast to watch the final bids as they come in.
+In 2020, we held a month-long online auction for a chance to own a unique piece of local art.
+The auction ended with an entertaining and live telecast.
 Proceeds from the auction benefit the individual artists and support the mission of the Hopewell Valley Arts Council.

 Slice of Art